 WORK IN PROGRESS

-Concept: Towards development of an indigenous speculative futures, net positive multiverse AI/ VR game.
+Concept: Towards development of an Indigenous speculative futures, net positive multiverse AI/ VR Futuring.

 To learn more about our ancestral matauranga Māori connecting to the skies (Ranginui) to better understand the earth (Papatūānuku).

 Drawing inspiration from the stories of Te Whanau Marama & Te Kāpehu Whetu.

 This is an exert from the research, drawing/ sketching process through to developing concept & produced artworks that flow out along the way.

 Ongoing documentation of the elemental activities in the skies, to learn and to understand weather patterns from ancestral knowledge.